Looking for your London Newborn Photographer? Questions to ask!

 Are you a member of a photography association?

 There are different associations for photographers.
-I would suggest asking about BANPAS (baby and newborn photography association).
+I would suggest asking about BANPAS (baby and Newborn Photography Association).
 This association promotes safe working practices among newborn photography and is dedicated to ensuring that baby’s comfort and safety take priority whilst the photographers create beautiful images for parents to treasure.
 If your photographer is a member you are sure she takes safety seriously.

 These are just a few tips on questions you could ask.
 As you can see there is more than just a price!